-By default, Veritas Dynamic Multi-Pathing (DMP) uses the Minimum Queue I/O policy for load balancing across paths for Active/Active (A/A), Active/Passive (A/P), Active/Passive with explicit failover (A/P-F) and Active/Passive with group failover (A/P-G) disk arrays.
+By default, DMP uses the Minimum Queue I/O policy for load balancing across paths for all array types.
 Load balancing maximizes I/O throughput by using the total bandwidth of all available paths.
-I/O is sent down the path which has the minimum outstanding I/Os.
+I/O is sent down the path that has the minimum outstanding I/Os.

-For A/P disk arrays, I/O is sent down the primary paths.
+For Active/Passive (A/P) disk arrays, I/O is sent down the primary paths.
 If all of the primary paths fail, I/O is switched over to the available secondary paths.
 As the continuous transfer of ownership of LUNs from one controller to another results in severe I/O slowdown, load balancing across primary and secondary paths is not performed for A/P disk arrays unless they support concurrent I/O.

-For A/P, A/P-F and A/P-G arrays, load balancing is performed across all the currently active paths as is done for A/A arrays.
+For other arrays, load balancing is performed across all the currently active paths.

 You can change the I/O policy for the paths to an enclosure or disk array.
+This operation is an online operation that does not impact the server or require any downtime.